nkoster/OTP/README.md

 Youtube video: https://www.youtube.com/watch?v=FlIG3TvQCBQ

-Limited in size when decrypting from console ("-d" argument), because of this [copy/paste issue](https://stackoverflow.com/questions/22886167/read-a-string-of-length-greater-than-4096-bytes-from-stdin-in-c).
+Limited in size when decrypting from console ("`-d`" argument), because of this [copy/paste issue](https://stackoverflow.com/questions/22886167/read-a-string-of-length-greater-than-4096-bytes-from-stdin-in-c).
 For instance, on my Linux laptop, this issue will become problametic when the copy/paste contains more than 4092 bytes, using a combination of Terminator and Bash.